-- A model may include two formulations of the problem that use related variables. - Common in CP, because it strengthens propagation. - For example, y_i = worker assigned to job j
+- A model may include two formulations of the problem that use related variables. - Common in CP, because it strengthens propagation. - For example, x_i = job assigned to worker i y_i = worker assigned to job j - Solver should generate channeling constraints to relate the variables to each other: